 Admission to Mills is selective.
 If you have completed a college preparatory curriculum and you believe you could benefit from a Mills education, we invite you to apply.
-Positive consideration is given to students who have prepared for the college experience by taking challenging courses.
+Consideration is given to students who have prepared for the college level coursework by taking a challenging and rigorous curriculum.

-Admission decisions will be mailed beginning in December to fall applicants and in November to spring applicants.
+Admission decisions will be mailed by the end of December to fall early action applicants, by mid-March to fall regular decision applicants, and in November to spring applicants.

-If you are applying for financial aid, you must submit your aid application and your admission application by the appropriate respective deadlines.
+Students applying for financial aid must submit their aid application and their admission application by the appropriate respective deadlines.

 In addition to the application for admission, the following credentials are required:

 Secondary School Record

 Candidates must submit an official high school transcript that includes courses in progress.
 All candidates must have a secondary school diploma or be eligible for one from an approved high school.
 Students with a General Educational Development (GED) diploma or a state-approved high school equivalency are also eligible for admission and must submit official evidence of successful completion, in addition to the official high school transcript from the last school attended.

 All candidates applying from secondary school should submit a secondary school report form to their guidance counselor, college advisor, or principal.
 Applicants may submit the Secondary School Report found on the Common Application.